snoopsean/gcdproject/README.md

 those vectors, and the testPosition and testSubject columns.

 ###The next step was to use descriptive activity names to name the activities in the data set
-That was an easy stp.
+That was an easy step.
 All we do is merge on the subsetRawData we just created, and we merge it with the contents of the activity_labels.txt file.
 We make sure to merge using the correct variables, then save the output to newData.